Sri Lanka Army: Notable fallen members

-Over 23,790 Sri Lankan armed forces personnel were killed since begin of the civil war in 1981 to its end in 2009, this includes 12 generals killed in active duty or assassinated.
+Over 23,790 Sri Lankan armed forces personnel were killed since the begin of the civil war in 1981 to its end in 2009, this includes 12 general officers killed in active duty or assassinated.
 659 service personnel were killed due to the second JVP Insurrection from 1987 to 1990.
 53 service personnel were killed and 323 were wounded in the first JVP Insurrection from 1971 to 1972.
 Notable fallen members include;